rust-lang/rfcs/text/0000-output-options.md

 # Motivation

-rustc’s handling of various `-o`, `--out-dir` and `--emit` command line option combinations is very inconsistent and sometimes unexpected.
+rustc’s handling of various `-o`, `--out-dir`, and `--emit` command line option combinations is very inconsistent and sometimes unexpected.
 For example, the compiler will use filename provided via `-o` option for *some* of `--emit` targets, even though it emits a warning about filename being ignored.
-The document aims to propose rules governing interactions of the three options.
+The document aims to propose rules governing interactions of options which influence compiler output.

 # Detailed design